FrankM1/docs/content/concepts/ecosystem.md

 sidebar: "concepts"
 ---

-There are a broad range of tools, resources and helpful tutorials for working with Ghost available to help  get started.
+There are a broad range of tools, resources and helpful tutorials for working with Qazana available to help  get started.

-Before diving into Ghost's application architecture in the next section, it's useful to give you a high level overview of the wider ecosystem and where to find things!
+Before diving into Qazana's application architecture in the next section, it's useful to give you a high level overview of the wider ecosystem and where to find things!

 ## Native apps

-Ghost ships with a web based admin interface, but there's also a selection of native apps available which bring Ghost's admin client to your devices.
+Qazana ships with a web based admin interface, but there's also a selection of native apps available which bring Qazana's admin client to your devices.

-### Ghost Desktop
+### Qazana Desktop

 Available for Mac, PC, and Linux.
-[Ghost Desktop](https://qazana.net/downloads/) allows you to access and edit your Ghost site without ever needing to log in again.
+[Qazana Desktop](https://qazana.net/downloads/) allows you to access and edit your Qazana site without ever needing to log in again.

-### Ghost Android
+### Qazana Android

 For Android users we have a native mobile application for writing and managing blog posts on the go.
 This is a community project and is a little experimental, but coming along nicely.
 You can find it over on the [Google Play Store](https://play.google.com/store/apps/details?id=org.ghost.android).